kevcodez/kevcodez-blog/docs/posts/2020-09-27-robust-apache-http-client/README.md

     .build()
 ```

-When using both, the HTTP request retry handler and the service unavailable retry strategy, you will have a lot more robust HTTP client as small network/service hickups will not lead to failure.
+When using both, the HTTP request retry handler and the service unavailable retry strategy, your HTTP client will be a lot more robust.
+Small network/service hickups will not lead to failure.